DataDog/integrations-core/consul/README.md

 **Note**: Use either the DogStatsD method or the OpenMetrics method,  do not enable both for the same instance or there will be duplicated metrics.

 1. Configure Consul to expose metrics to the Prometheus endpoint.
-Set the `prometheus_retention_time` nested under the top-level `telemetry` key of the main Consul configuration file:
+Set the [`prometheus_retention_time`][17] nested under the top-level `telemetry` key of the main Consul configuration file:

     ```conf
     {